-Day-time philosophy courses starting in May include HP034 Philosophy and the self, HP010 Political philosophy and HP096 Philosophy and History of Calculus.
+Day-time philosophy courses starting in May include HP034 Philosophy and the self, HP010 Understanding the modern world and HP096 Philosophies of modernism.
 For our philosophy offer, please check our website at www.citylit.ac.uk.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.

 See the course guide for term dates and further details